danidiaz/pianola/README.md

 For instructions on how to use the library itself, check the Haddock documentation for the **Pianola.Tutorial** package.

 The **tests** folder contains automated tests for the library.
-For the tests to work, the java test application must be up ad running.
+For the tests to work, the java test application must be up and running.

 The **examples** folder contains scripts for interacting with popular Java Swing applications (only **DbVisualizer** at the moment).
 Check the README there for instructions on how to set up the Pianola agent for these applications.